How Old Are You (film): Plot

 The same employer turns out to be a well-off businessman and is impressed by the quality of the vegetables.
 He asks Nirupama if she could provide vegetables for his daughter's wedding in four months.
 For this Nirupama encourages all her neighbors to cultivate vegetables on their rooftops as well, which turns out to be a huge success.
 In between, Nirupama's daughter calls her to Ireland, but she hesitates as she has much work remaining, including finishing the commitment to supply vegetables for the wedding.
 Her husband is not happy with this hesitation and implies strongly that she needs to drop everything to come and help her daughter in Ireland.
 He says that she is neglecting her duties and her daughter.
 Nirupama reminds her husband to expect only what is given to her.

 Her friend Susan David encourages her to present at a seminar with important people as an audience, including a State Minister and Collector.
 Her topic of biofarming by prioritizing organic vegetable gardens in the design of all housing projects influenced all the officials who appoint her as the lead visionary in making this a reality in Kerala.
 Once again the President meets her and her family; this time to discuss the vision of expanding Nirupama's biofarming idea nationwide.

 The meeting turned out to be a successful one.
 Nirupama is finally able to answer the question that her daughter asked the president.
 "Who decides the expiry date of a woman's dreams?"
-The transformation of her character from a depressed woman to a steady and sprightly lady is almost predictable.
-'How Old Are You?' leaves behind a sharp note to its audience.
+The transformation of her character from a depressed woman to a steady and sprightly lady is complete and the movie ends.